 It is important to your child that s/he arrives on time and is picked up on time.
 It is very disruptive to the class and program when children arrive and/or are picked up late.
 Be aware that the outside doors will be locked until 10 minutes before the start and end of the school day and that classroom doors will be opened 5 minutes before the start and end of the school day.

 Late fees will be charged for late pick-ups.
 Children become very upset when everyone else is gone and their pick-up person hasn’t come for them.
 Please refer to your handbook for late fee charges.

 Please make sure that your pick-up information is complete.
 We cannot, by law, release your child to anyone who is not authorized in writing by you and who does not present a picture I.D.
 This law protects your child.
-If you need to make additions and/or changes to your pick-up information, send a dated signed authorization note informing the school that this person(s) should be added and/or deleted to or from your child’s pick-up list.
+If you need to make additions and/or changes to your pick-up information, send a dated signed authorization note informing the school that this person(s) should be added to and/or deleted from your child’s pick-up list.

 Tuition Payment Information